 Shop for lenders, best is to get 3 offers -or more- then chose the lender that fits your criteria.

 Keep your pre-approval current – just because you were pre-approved 6 months ago for a loan doesn’t mean you still are.
 Maybe you would qualify for more?
 Maybe you’d qualify for a lower interest rate?
-Or your circumstances have changed that you will qualify for less than with the original approval.
-In other words stay in communication with your lender and see when you might have to consider getting re-pre-approved.
+Or if your circumstances have changed then you will qualify for less than the original approval.
+In other words, stay in communication with your lender and see when you might have to consider getting re-pre-approved.

 What you are not getting

 Mr. and Mrs. Buyer, you are only getting a temporary and preliminary lenders stamp of approval – excuse the pun.
 Consider it a “I think we can lend to you”, since the pre-approval is written up by a loan officer and NOT by an underwriter who has the last word in your journey to the home mortgage and finally the home purchase.
 In other words a pre-approval is NOT a promise that your loan WILL be approved.